SRON-Earth/Balsa/Documentation/Manual.md

 ### Using Single-Precision Features

 By default, Balsa uses double-precision floating point numbers for feature values.
 For many applications this is overkill.
 It can therefore be beneficial to use single-precision floats, which would effectively halve the memory usage.

-Changing the precision is achieved implicitly by choosing a different input iterator type, in the same manner as in the previous example.
+Changing the precision is achieved implicitly by choosing a different input iterator type, in the same manner as in the previous example:

 ```
 int main( int, char ** )